 4.3.
 Promotions.
 The cadet promotion system promotes: cadets to permanent grades commensurate with the number of years of successful completion of AFJROTC; cadets to fill positions; and exceptional performers.
 The cadet job assignment system places cadets in leadership positions where they can demonstrate and refine their leadership skills.
 Promotions and assignments are not based solely on past performance, but on the cadet's potential and willingness to assume positions of increased responsibility.
 Promotions are tied to assignment to leadership positions where a cadet can make and learn from their mistakes.
 PERFORMANCE is the key to being promoted.

 4.3.1.
 Responsibilities.
 The SASI is responsible for promoting and demoting cadets and assigning cadets to positions outlined in the UMD.
-The incoming and outgoing Cadet Group Commanders will submit staff position recommendations to the ASI, who in turn will scrutinize closely and then submit final recommendations to the SASI for his approval.
+The SASI will use the Cadet Evaluation System outlined in Section E below to help him/her determine who should be promoted or demoted.
+Also, the incoming and outgoing Cadet Group Commanders will submit staff position recommendations to the ASI, who in turn will scrutinize closely and then submit final recommendations to the SASI for his approval.

-4.6.
-Promotion Boards

-4.6.1.
-The SASI will convene the Cadet Action Board to act as a cadet promotion board in December and April by official memorandum, which will state when the board will convene and when written matters must be submitted for promotion consideration.
-The Cadet Group Commander will chair the promotion board and the Mission Support Flight Chief will record the proceedings.

-4.6.2.
-Proceedings.
-Although the proceedings are closed, any cadet or supervisor may submit promotion matters they want considered by the board.
-As a minimum the board will review the cadet's records, evaluations, and any written correspondence when determining whether a cadet should be promoted.
-The Chief, Public Affairs will recognize those who were promoted, notify parents, and publish articles for cadet, school, and other publications.

-4.74.
+4.4.
 Promotion and Job Assignment Selection Criteria:

-4.74.1.
+4.4.1.
 Academic and Leadership Performance.
 How well do cadets perform in all their academic studies and the AFJROTC leadership lab?
 Do they complete assignments, seek out responsibility, and work well with other cadets?